 Today is Equal Pay Day, the day that the average woman in America has now made as much as the average man did in 2012.
-With women earning about 78 percent of men, our fiscal year needs an extra three months to make up the difference.
+With women earning from 50 to 80 percent of what men make (depending on race), our fiscal year needs an extra three months to make up the difference.

 However, some people continue to argue that we don't have a wage gap.
 Instead, the discrepancy in wages between white men and all other people in America is due to motherhood.
 But all sorts of statistics pin the blame on far more sinister foes than babies; looking at the hard numbers, it's undeniable that racism and sexism are a core part of American economics.